-WVU Medicine is committed to supporting education and the next generation of healthcare providers.
-The organization helps to fund undergraduate and postgraduate medical education at WVU, along with accredited training programs for residents, physicians, nurses, and allied health professionals.
+WVU Medicine is committed to a wide range of high-quality medical education that includes accredited training programs for residents, physicians, nurses, and other allied health professionals.

-WVU Medicine-WVU Hospitals is actively engaged in a wide range of outreach activities, many of which are designed to serve the most vulnerable and at-risk populations.
-From community health screenings and education to financial and in-kind contributions, WVU Medicine is invested in the communities it serves.
+WVU Medicine is actively engaged in a wide range of outreach programs, many of which are designed to serve the most vulnerable and at-risk populations.